qt-labs/vscodeext/README.md

 ## Getting started

 After installing the extension, you're asked to register your Qt installation folder.
-You can also manually trigger this calling the
+You can also manually trigger this by calling the
 _Qt: Register Qt Installation_ command.
 This will create CMake kits for each Qt version.